Data-quality flags are stored in the metadata

 an optional list that contains items with names that match those in the

-as the single argument, and must return a replacement for the data item in question.
-See “Details” for the default that is used ifactions
+flagsargument.
+Ifactionsis not supplied, the default will be to set all values identified byflagstoNA; this can also be specified by specifyingactions=list("NA").
+It is also possible to specify functions that calculate replacement values.
+These are provided withobjectas the single argument, and must return a replacement for the data item in question.
+See “Details” for the default that is used ifactionsis not supplied.- where

 an optional character value that permits the function to work with objects that store flags in e.g.